Kchaitanya30/Processing-Geographic-Data/Geometry Processing and Method Development/README.md

 - Input: Townships
 - Erase: Tracts
 - Output: mass_townships_tracts_2010_aeac84_erse1
-- I removed the places where tracts overlap with the townships, the edges are remained
+- Removed the places where tracts overlap with the townships; the edges remained
 - [Erase (Analysis)—ArcGIS Pro | Documentation](https://pro.arcgis.com/en/pro-app/latest/tool-reference/analysis/erase.htm)
-- Remove the original layers to minimize the confusion
+- Remove the original layers to minimize confusion
-- The erased layer has multi polygon
+- The erased layer is multi polygon
 ![townships_Tracts Erase layer](Images/townships_tracts_erse1.png)

 ## Multipart to single part Tool
-- The erased layer is multipart, it needs to be seperated
+- The erased layer is multipart and it needs to be seperated
 - Multipart to single part
 - Input: mass_townships_tracts_2010_aeac84_erse1
 - Result: mass_townships_2010_aeac84_MultipartToSi

 ## Near
-- First vertices of the one polygon and first vertices of the another polygon will be i
+- First vertices of the one polygon and first vertices of the another polygon will be identified
 - Proximity > Near
 - Input: mass_townships_2010_aeac84_MultipartToSi
 - Near features: mass_tracts_townships_2010_aeac84_clip1